 Q: Are small gallstones always harmless?
 A: No, even small gallstones can be dangerous if they migrate into the bile ducts and cause a blockage.
 Small stones are sometimes more likely to enter the bile ducts than larger ones.

 Q: Is gallbladder removal always necessary?
 A: No, gallbladder removal is not always necessary.
 If you have asymptomatic gallstones, your doctor may recommend a "watchful waiting" approach.
-However, if you experience symptoms or complications, gallbladder removal is usually the best option.
+Still, if you experience symptoms or complications, gallbladder removal is usually the best option.

 Q: What are the risks of gallbladder removal?
 A: Gallbladder removal is generally a safe procedure, but there are some potential risks, such as infection, bleeding, and injury to the bile ducts.
 Some people may experience digestive problems after gallbladder removal, such as diarrhea or bloating.